Concept of Industrial Relation

-Today industrial relation is one of the important problem for the success of a firm.
-The term industrial relations refers to the whole field of relationship that exist because of necessary collaboration of men and women in the employment process of modern industry.
+Industrial relations is one of the important problems for the success of a firm.
+The term industrial relations refers to the whole field of relationship that exists because of the necessary collaboration of men and women in the employment process of modern industry.

-Industrial relations is nothing but an “employment relationship” In an industrial setting.
-It includes all the laws,rules,regulation,agreements awards of court,customs,traditions,as well as policy framework laid by the government.
-Thus, IR involves a study of the conditions of work,mainly the level of wages,security of employment,social conflict,cultural interactions legal aspects of disputes under laws etc.
+Industrial relations is nothing but an “Employment Relationship” In an industrial setting.
+It includes all the laws, rules, regulations, agreements awards of court, customs, traditions, as well as policy framework laid by the government.
+Thus, IR involves a study of the conditions of work, Mainly the level of wages, Security of employment, Social conflict, Cultural interactions legal aspects of disputes under laws, etc.

-The term “Industrial Relations (RI)” also known as a ,”labour Management Relations” or “labour relations”.
+The term “Industrial Relations (IR)” also known as a “labor Management Relations” or “labor relations”.
 The term ‘Industrial Relations’ comprises of two terms:

-2. Relations: It mean “the relationships that exist within the industry between the employer and his workmen”.
+- Relations: It means “The relationships that exist within the industry between the employer and his workmen”.

-1. Dynamic and Developing Concept: The concept of “Industrial Relations’ is a dynamic and developing concept.
-It is described as relationship between employers and management of the enterprise and the employees or among employees and their organizations or employers,employees and their trade unions and the government.
+1. Dynamic and Developing Concept: The concept of “Industrial Relations” is dynamic and developing.
+It is described as a relationship between employers and management of the enterprise and the employees or among employees and their organizations or Employers, Employees, and their trade unions and the government.

-2. It is a set of functional: Industrial relations do not constitute a simple relationship,but they are a set functional,inter-dependent complexities involving various factors or various variables such as economic,political,social,psychological,legal factors or variables.
+2. It is a set of functional: Industrial relations do not constitute a simple relationship, but they are set functional, inter-dependent complexities involving various factors or various variables such as economic, political, social, psychological, legal factors, or variables.

-3. Employee-employers relationship: Without the existence of the minimum two parties,industrial relationship cannot exist such as :
+3. Employee-employers relationship: Without the existence of the minimum two parties, the industrial relationship cannot exist such as :

 - Workers and their organizations.